 One of the biggest dams in the world can be found on the border of Brazil and Paraguay on the Paraná River.
 The construction of the Itaipú Dam, which didn’t go smoothly because of problems with Argentina, started in 1970 and was completed in the year 1984.

-The dam is located near the cities of Foz do Iguaçu, in Brazil, and Ciudad del Este in Paraguay, which are connected by the “Friendship Bridge” just 15 kilometers (9.3 mi) north of the Itaipú Dam.
+This astounding dam is located near the cities of Foz do Iguaçu, in Brazil, and Ciudad del Este in Paraguay, which are connected by the “Friendship Bridge” just 15 kilometers (9.3 mi) north of the Itaipú Dam.

 It has gained a spot in the list of 7 wonders of the modern world because it’s both a binational undertaking, run by Brazil and Paraguay at the border between the two countries, and because it’s the largest operating hydroelectric facility in the world in terms of annual energy generation.